JoeAlisson/L2jOrg/README.md

 # L2jOrg
 ![CI Gradle](https://github.com/JoeAlisson/L2jOrg/workflows/CI%20Gradle/badge.svg)

+* THIS REPOSITORY WAS DISCONTINUED.
+* WE WILL KEEP THE ONLY THE BUG TRACK AND PUBLIC RELEASES IN THIS REPOSITORY
+* THE SOURCE CODE IN THIS REPOSITORY WILL NOT CHANGE ANYMORE, STILL THERE ONLY FOR HISTORIC PURPOSE.
+* WE MOVED TO ANOTHER REPOSITORY: https://github.com/L2jOrg/Datapack

 ## Releases

 We will do a new release of the pack every month!
 To download the last server release download it here: https://github.com/JoeAlisson/L2jOrg/releases